Socialist Republic of Chile: Background

-In July, 1925, the military junta led by Arturo Alessandri, created a project with the sole aim of constitutional reform.
+In July 1925, the military junta led by Arturo Alessandri, created a project with the sole aim of constitutional reform.
 The Constitution of 1925 set forth a governmental system that eschewed the parliamentarian ways of the old constitution that had existed for some ninety-two years.
 Instead, the Constitution of 1925 reintroduced the position of President in Chilean politics.
 The new constitution created a strong executive and weakened the Chamber of Deputies and the Senate.
 This new constitution deprived both chambers of much of their power to fire ministers.
 Instead, the Chamber of Deputies could bring accusations before the senate.

-Over the course of the years 1926 and 1927, General Carlos Ibanez maneuvered his way into power, first as the Minister of War, then Minister of the Interior, then Vice President, before finally on May 4, 1927, President Figueroa resigned as president.
+Over the course of the years 1926 and 1927, General Carlos Ibáñez del Campo maneuvered his way into power, first as the Minister of War, then Minister of the Interior, then Vice President, before finally on May 4, 1927, President Figueroa resigned as president.
 Between 1927 and 1931, Chile was governed by General Carlos Ibáñez del Campo, who carried out a corporatist policy, in order to undermine the influence of leftist groups.

 The market crash of 1929 greatly affected Chile, vastly decreasing demand for Chilean exports.
-This market volatility greatly affected Chilean politics and by 1931 the congress had given enough of their legislative powers to Ibanez, that Chile became a dictatorship in a fashion.
+This market volatility greatly affected Chilean politics and by 1931 the congress had given enough of their legislative powers to Ibáñez, that Chile became a dictatorship in a fashion.
 With resources becoming less and less available, political unrest began to manifest itself around the country.
 This political unrest came to a head in July 1931 when university students took control of the university grounds.
-With the political situation in Chile becoming more and more untenable, President Ibanez resigned and left the country.
+With the political situation in Chile becoming more and more untenable, President Ibáñez resigned and left the country.

 President Juan Esteban Montero had assumed office on November 15, 1931.
 By mid-1932, he was already in serious problems, due to the economic impact of the market crash of 1929.
 To the very grave social and economic problems he faced, he could add the growing political instability that was gripping the country.
 He was pictured as an inefficient and unpopular leader, and the number of conspiracies that sought to displace him was growing by the day.

 On June 4, 1932, a group of young socialists under the leadership of Eugenio Matte; some air force personnel under colonel Marmaduke Grove; and some army personnel (followers of former president Carlos Ibáñez del Campo) under Carlos Dávila staged a coup d'état by taking over the Air Force base of El Bosque, in Santiago, demanding the resignation of President Montero.

 Montero refused to call on the army to put down the coup, and instead chose to resign.
 That same night, the victorious revolutionaries organized a Government Junta composed of retired General Arturo Puga, Eugenio Matte and Carlos Davila, with colonel Grove as their minister of Defense.
 They immediately proceeded to proclaim the Socialist Republic of Chile.